mckennapsean/dissertation/content/06-security.md

 visualization into other kinds [@Marai2015].
 Fourth, fast hover-over interactions are very appropriate to reduce the number of required clicks to pivot visualizations using animation and provide quick details-on-demand.

-Upon reflecting on this design study, we realized that winnowing and casting of user roles[@Sedlmair2012b] occurred later in the user-centered design process highlighted in [@fig:process].
-Unlike a typical design study, there was very limited time from a single set of domain experts.
-By reviewing previous detailed cognitive studies of users and through interviews, personas were crafted to identify different potential users [@McKenna2015].
-As a result, users were winnowed into two types, analysts and managers.
-This approach was motivated by domain constraints: limited access to users and data.

-Another reason behind this unique design process is due to the task of presentation.
-Presentation inherently involves two or more parties, so it could involve users beyond a data analyst.
-In a design study methodology, Sedlmair et al. describe several different kind of collaborator roles, such as front-line analysts and gatekeepers [@Sedlmair2012b].
-Alternative collaborator roles have been identified, such as liaisons [@Bertini2015] which bridge visualization research to complex domains.
-While we worked with several liaisons, the user personas identified four kinds of users where only one, the network analyst, is a domain expert in cyber security.
-Other users, such as network managers, have some domain knowledge, but there was clearly another domain at work here: an organizational domain.
-Large organizations need to disseminate information up a chain of command in order for decisions to be made and passed down [@McKenna2015].
-With multiple domains and types of users, this work challenges the role of a single domain expert as the optimum collaborator.
-It is important to identify these different user roles and design tools which adapt to their needs.

-Lastly, working in the cyber security domain has benefited from the multiple discourse channel approach [@Wood2014] as highlighted in [@fig:process].
-By reflecting on our design process, this multiple channel approach is particularly beneficial with the unique design constraints we faced: limited access to users and data, multiple types of users, and balancing trade-offs to deploy tools.
-The design of BubbleNet occurred within the second channel at a research organization, but this design would not have been as successful without the design methods and knowledge gained from the other channels.
-For example, the third channel represents a collaboration with a university network analyst which enabled us to validate abstractions of network security data and critically changed BubbleNet's location view.
-By working at an operational organization in the fourth channel, BubbleNet's design influenced and inspired new encodings to be implemented by a team of developers, leading to operational tool deployments.
-As discussed in [@sec:eval], deploying a tool is a complex process which involves further design trade-offs, but it is important to discuss these aspects to help further the field of visualization and get tools in the hands of users.

 However, the BubbleNet dashboard is not the end of research or development into